Phase 1 collector preview live — marketplace later

 RetroCap started on a real shelf—I collect physical copies because preserving games matters to me, not just owning a bigger stack.

-Physical media is how you truly own your library.
-When storefronts delist games or servers shut down, discs and cartridges keep titles playable.
-That’s why I collect physical copies, not digital-only convenience.
-Gameye helped catalog my shelf, but I still jumped between apps hunting the best prices.
-RetroCap is what I wished existed: honest comps, value over time, and a fair place to sell.
+Gameye helped catalog my shelf, but I still jumped between apps hunting honest prices.
+RetroCap is what I wished existed: real comps, portfolio value over time, and a fair place to sell.

 Why RetroCap?